Tummy Tuck FAQs

 The patient’s own belly button is preserved— it is brought out through a new opening in the skin, once the extra skin has been removed.

 Nearly every potential patient today will consult surgeons’ websites for actual surgical results, as well as patient review sites.
-At a minimum, patients should expect their surgeon to be certified in Plastic Surgery by the Royal College of Surgeons of Canada or the American Board of Plastic Surgery.
+At a minimum, patients should expect their plastic surgeon to be certified in Plastic Surgery by the Royal College of Surgeons of Canada or the American Board of Plastic Surgery.
 Most patients understand the value of a surgeon’s experience and the fact that a long waiting list is usually a good sign.